Claude Montal

-Claude Montal (28 July 1800 – 7 March 1865) was a French piano technician and author who wrote the first comprehensive text on piano tuning and repair, "l'Art d'accorder soi-même son piano..."
+Claude Montal (/fr/; 28 July 1800 – 7 March 1865) was a French piano technician and author who wrote the first comprehensive text on piano tuning and repair, "l'Art d'accorder soi-même son piano..."
 (The Art of Tuning Your Own Piano Yourself...), published in 1836.
 He subsequently became a major manufacturer of pianos, with several patented inventions to his credit.
 He lost his sight at a young age and helped to establish the career of piano technician as a profession well suited for blind people.

 Early life and education

 Born in La Palisse, in central France, Claude Montal lost his sight at the age of five because of typhoid fever, but he continued to play actively with his friends and attend school.
 Montal's father was a saddlemaker, and he learned from his father the tools of the trade, which allowed him to manufacture items for sale.